 The Office of Student Advocacy and Support provides referral and support services to students, using a case management model.
 The purpose of this office is to assist student in developing strategies to overcome and address barriers that prevent them from achieving their educational goals.

-For more information or to make a request to meet with the caseworker, go to the Student Advocacy and Support website.
+For more information or to make a request to meet with the caseworker, please visit the Student Advocacy and Support website.

 Counseling and Psychological Services